MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests-build-pipeline/includes/6-perform-code-coverage.md

     Mara and Andy decide to try Cobertura.
 * To convert Cobertura coverage results to a format that's human-readable, they can use a tool called [ReportGenerator](https://github.com/danielpalme/ReportGenerator?azure-portal=true).
-* ReportGenerator provides a number of formats, including HTML.
+* ReportGenerator provides many formats, including HTML.
 The HTML formats create detailed reports for each class in a .NET project.

     Specifically, there's an HTML format called **HtmlInline_AzurePipelines**, which provides a visual appearance that matches Azure Pipelines.